stichtingsem/ecosystem/documentation/technical-infrastructure.md

 The parties will know the other parties by the [SEM Directory](../SEM-Party-Directory.md)

 ##  Api authentication
-For more infoemation on authentication and authorization: See [API authentication](API-authentication.md)
+For more information on authentication and authorization: See [API authentication](API-authentication.md)

 # More detailed